jamieladstokes/ece209as_streamlit/README.md

   # Bookify - Streamlit Version

-  Note: Please ensure you have installed Streamlit.
+  Note: Please ensure you have installed Streamlit (pip install streamlit).
+Some users have reported issues when running outside of a virtual environment.
+I'm running it in a conda virtual
+        environment to be safe.

   Additional Dependencies: openai library (& associated API key).